finbourne/lusid-sdk-python/sdk/docs/CutLabelDefinitionsApi.md

 start = 56 # int | Optional.
 When paginating, skip this number of results (optional) limit = 56 # int | Optional.
 When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set (optional) query = 'query_example' # str | Optional.
-Expression specifying the criteria that the returned portfolios must meet (optional)
+Expression specifying the criteria that the returned cut labels must meet (optional)

 try:
     # List Existing Cut Labels